Keepnet Labs Logo

 1. AI-powered phishing: Cybercriminals are starting to use artificial intelligence to create more convincing phishing attempts.
 For example, machine learning can be used to study the patterns in a person's writing style and mimic it convincingly.

-5. Toad (Telephone-Oriented Attack Delivery): Toad, or Telephone-Oriented Attack Delivery, refers to a social engineering attack that specifically targets individuals or organizations over the phone.
+6. Toad (Telephone-Oriented Attack Delivery): Toad, or Telephone-Oriented Attack Delivery, or some times called callback phishing refers to a social engineering attack that specifically targets individuals or organizations over the phone.
 In a Toad attack, the perpetrator poses as a legitimate representative, exploiting vulnerabilities and employing persuasive tactics to deceive victims.
 By impersonating trusted sources like banks or service providers, they manipulate victims into revealing sensitive information or performing actions that serve the attacker's interests.
 To protect against Toad attacks, individuals and organizations should adopt a skeptical mindset during phone conversations.
 They should question the caller's authenticity, avoid sharing sensitive information without verifying the purpose of the call, and educate themselves regularly to recognize and thwart these manipulative tactics.

-Alongside these simulators, our Security Awareness Training delivers ongoing, interactive training to ensure your employees are equipped to recognize and respond to these threats.
+Alongside phishing simulators, Keepnet Security Awareness Training delivers ongoing, interactive training to ensure your employees are equipped to recognize and respond to these threats.
 By integrating simulations with consistent training, you foster a security-conscious culture that actively safeguards your organization.

 To enhance your incident response capabilities, Keepnet's Incident Responder streamlines the process of reporting, analyzing, and containing phishing threats.
 With real-time alerts and in-depth analytics, your team can track incidents, detect patterns, and take preventive measures to minimize risks.